chenyongrowan/Onboarding/README.md

 2. After completing the basic tutorials, there are a few libraries that are important for our work.
 Work through the tutorials on [file handling](https://www.w3schools.com/python/python_file_handling.asp), the [pandas](https://www.w3schools.com/python/pandas/default.asp) module, and the [sciPy](https://www.w3schools.com/python/scipy/scipy_intro.php) library.
 3. Visualizing data.
 Making nice figures is a learned skill!
 In Python, the matplotlib and seaborn libraries are the choice for visualization.
 Work through the [matplotlib tutorial](https://www.w3schools.com/python/matplotlib_intro.asp) and the [seaborn tutorial](https://seaborn.pydata.org/tutorial/introduction.html)
 4. Practice skills with a bioinformatics question.
 At this point, you can attempt the [scanpy tutorial](https://scanpy.readthedocs.io/en/stable/tutorials/index.html) with real biological data to practice your skills.
 5. Practice reading scripts.
-We work collaboratively in the lab, so you will need to be able to read other's code in addition to writing your own.
-Please see [ReadingAPythonScript.txt](./PythonSupplementals/ReadingAPythonScript.txt).
+We work collaboratively in the lab, so you will need to be able to read code written by others in addition to writing your own.
+Please see [ReadAPythonScript.txt](./PythonSupplementals/ReadAPythonScript.txt).
 6. If you only need to learn Python, you can skip the R tutorials.

 ### R
 1. Basic tutorials.
 There are a TON of "learn R" courses/websites online.
 If you are entirely new to programming/coding, we recommend this course by [Codeacademy](https://www.codecademy.com/learn/learn-r).
 If you have prior experience, you can use the tutorial by [w3schools](https://www.w3schools.com/R/) which will allow you to skip topics you are familiar with.
 If you prefer textbook style rather than a course, you can start with [this](https://bookdown.org/yih_huynh/Guide-to-R-Book/intro.html), Chapters 2 & 3.
 2. Tidyverse/tidyr is the equivalent to pandas in Python.
 A tutorial for tidyverse can be found [here](https://bookdown.org/yih_huynh/Guide-to-R-Book/tidyverse.html), Chapters 4-7.
 3. ggplot2 is the equivalent to matplotlib + seaborn in Python.
 A tutorial for plotting in R can be found [here](https://bookdown.org/yih_huynh/Guide-to-R-Book/introduction-to-graphing.html), Chapters 8-12.
+4. Seurat is the equivalent of scanpy in Python.
+It is time to practice your skills with a bioinformatics question.
+At this point, you can attempt the [Seurat tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) with real biological data!
+5. Practice reading scripts.
+We work collaboratively in the lab, so you will need to be able to read code written by others in addition to writing your own.
+Please see [ReadARScript.txt](./RSupplementals/ReadARScript.txt)

 ### Write your "first" bioinformatics program
 Okay.
 Maybe it isn't your first program, but it's the first assignment for the lab.